chromestone/Advances-In-XR/index.md

 We were lucky that Barracuda has support for manually calling each layer in the model.
 This made it possible to run large models without locking up the application.

-We tried a couple examples written by the authors of the library and found that they all still locked up the screen (such as using a co-routine).
+We tried a couple examples written by the authors of the library and found that they all still locked up the screen.
+(For instance, we tried using a co-routine.)
 So we dug further into the documentation and used some inspirations from their example to create a new approach.
 In this new approach we budget compute using a precise Stopwatch and only call layers in the model while there is still time left for the current update call.
 This budget can be set in the editor.

 ### Iris Based Depth Estimation